asdlei99/VDSP_IDE/README.md

 # VDSP_IDE

-Any body who can participate this project is welcome.
+Any body who can participate in this project is welcomed.